Relativistic unitary coupled cluster method for ground-state molecular properties: Theoretical framework

+When $I=J$, the expression yields the first-order property corresponding to the $I^{th}$ excited state, whereas $I\neq J$ corresponds to a transition property between the $I^{th}$ and $J^{th}$ excited states.
+Consequently, the ground-state first-order property at the qUCCSD level can be defined as

-Where $I=J$ will result in the first-order property corresponding to $I^{th}$ excited state, and $I\neq J$ corresponds to the transition property due to excitation from $I^{th}$ to $J^{th}$ excited state.
-The programmable expressions for the qUCCSD first-order ground state property calculation are provided in the supporting information.
-One can derive the corresponding UCC3 expression by neglecting terms that contain amplitude products beyond fourth order in perturbation from Eq. (\ref{eq:38}).
-To assess the performance of the new UCC expectation value approach, we have calculated the permanent dipole moment (PDM), magnetic hyperfine structure (HFS) constant, and electric field gradient (EFG), and compared them with the CCSD Z-vector method and experimental results wherever available.
+The above described approach for the first-order property calculation is similar in spirit to the ADC intermediate state representation\cite{PhysRevA.43.4647,UCCprop}.
+The programmable expressions for the UCC3 and qUCCSD first-order ground state property calculations are provided in the Supporting Information.
+The corresponding UCC3 expression can be derived by neglecting terms containing amplitude products beyond fourth order in perturbation theory in Eq.(\ref{eq:42}).
+To assess the performance of the new relativistic UCC3 and qUCCSD expectation-value approaches, we calculated the permanent dipole moment (PDM), magnetic hyperfine structure (HFS) constant, and electric field gradient (EFG) of small molecules containing heavy elements and compared the results with those obtained using the CCSD Z-vector method and with available experimental data.